 Zimbabwe has provided its views on matters of interpretation and implementation related to Articles 1, 2, and 3.
 In May 2006, it stated that in joint military operations Zimbabwean forces will not assist or participate in planning and implementation of activities related to the use of antipersonnel mines.
 It said that the Mine Ban Treaty “clearly bans” foreign stockpiling and transit of antipersonnel mines, and also prohibits antivehicle mines with sensitive antihandling devices or sensitive fuzes that can function as antipersonnel mines.
 Finally, it said that the number of mines States Parties chose to retain should only be in the hundreds or thousands and not tens of thousands.

-Zimbabwe is not party to the Convention on Conventional Weapons.
+Zimbabwe is not party to the Convention on Conventional Weapons, nor is it party to the Convention on Cluster Munitions.

 The government maintains that there has been no mine production since independence.
 Previously, government and other sources indicated that Zimbabwe was a past producer and exporter of antipersonnel mines, but not on a significant scale.
+Production of two types of Claymore mines, the Z1 and ZAPS types, ended when Zimbabwe gained independence in 1980.
 On 15 November 2000, Zimbabwe destroyed its stockpile of 4,092 antipersonnel mines.
 At the time, it decided to retain 700 mines for training and development purposes (500 PMD-6 and 200 R2M2).
+By the end of 2018, that number had been reduced to 450 (340 PMD-6 and 110 R2M2).

 Zimbabwe has acknowledged that it also stockpiles Claymore-type devices, but without tripwire fuzes because Zimbabwe considers these illegal under the Mine Ban Treaty.